VCU-257/ugly-build-with-bootstrap-group-2/README-Nima-Behboudi.md

 # Student Name: Nima Behboudi

 ## 1. My Assigned Work
+*List the specific HTML files, screens, or components you built based on your team's assignments in Table 3.*

 *I was tasked for implementing Home Page of the credit score application.*
 - Main landing layout
 - Top navigation bar (desktop)